Countly/countly-sdk-documentation/android/current.md

 <p>&nbsp;</p>
 <h1>Remote Config</h1>
 <p>
-  <span style="font-weight:400">Remote config allows you to modify how your app functions or looks by requesting key-value pairs from your Countly server.
+  <span style="font-weight: 400;">Remote config allows you to modify how your app functions or looks by requesting key-value pairs from your Countly server.
 The returned values may be modified based on the user profile.
-For more details, please see the&nbsp;</span><a href="https://resources.count.ly/docs/remote-config"><span style="font-weight:400">Remote Config documentation</span></a><span style="font-weight:400">.</span>
+For more details, please see the&nbsp;</span><a href="https://resources.count.ly/docs/remote-config"><span style="font-weight: 400;">Remote Config documentation</span></a><span style="font-weight: 400;">.</span>
 </p>
 <h2>Automatic Remote Config download</h2>
 <p>
-  <span style="font-weight:400">There are two ways of acquiring remote config data: automatic download or manual request.
+  <span style="font-weight: 400;">There are two ways of acquiring remote config data: automatic download or manual request.
 Automatic remote config has been disabled by default and, therefore, without developer intervention, no remote config values will be requested.</span>
 </p>
 <p>
-  <span style="font-weight:400">Automatic value download happens when the SDK is initiated or when the device ID is changed.
-You have to call <code>setRemoteConfigAutomaticDownload</code></span><span style="font-weight:400">&nbsp;before init to enable it.
+  <span style="font-weight: 400;">Automatic value download happens when the SDK is initiated or when the device ID is changed.
+You have to call <code>setRemoteConfigAutomaticDownload</code></span><span style="font-weight: 400;">&nbsp;before init to enable it.
 As an optional value, you may provide a callback to be informed when the request is finished.</span>
 </p>
 <pre><code class="java">Countly.sharedInstance().setRemoteConfigAutomaticDownload(true, new RemoteConfig.RemoteConfigCallback() {
             @Override